 As waves approach the coast they tend to bend around headlands and islands and attack them from the side in a process known as refraction.
 When waves encounter a weak spot in the cliff (such as a section of soft limestone) they wear away the rock.
 They create a small opening, which is soon enlarged into a cave.
 The waves can now enter the cave and erode the sides and top.

 6 Bay

 The softer parts of a coastline wear away more quickly than headlands and become bays.

 7 Stack

-As the soft rock of arches is eroded by the destructive waves, the rock above the arches eventually falls into the sea leaving behind stacks - vertical columns - of rock.
+destructive waves, the rock above the arches eventually falls into the sea leaving behind stacks - vertical columns - of rock.